 It’s definitely family time: Moms hold infants in cloth carriers; dads balance tots on their shoulders.
-A small pen holds llamas, goats, and other barnyard animals that gently pry bits of hay from little hands.
+A small pen holds llamas, goats, and other barnyard animals, which gently pry bits of hay from little hands.
 Nearby, older kids pump water through a series of PVC half-pipes into a large tub, where bright-yellow rubber ducks bob merrily.

 The scent of grilling sausage, which wafts from a smoker near the gift shop, might be tempting had we not just had sausage for lunch at Meyer’s Elgin Smokehouse on the way.
 A stroll inside the Christmas Cottage—a refurbished, 75-year-old, green clapboard house moved here from Austin—reveals decorations, tree skirts, seasonal jewelry, nativity sets, and other items for sale.

 It’s the first Saturday in December, the farm’s busiest day of the season, and the crowds are here to choose and cut their own Texas-grown Christmas trees.
 The other activities are just icing on the cake.

 Ted and Sarah Lopez of Austin tell us they’re here on their second visit, starting a tradition with their baby daughter, Jaelyn.
 That’s a common refrain.
 Once families have cut their own special tree, they look forward to returning and repeating the experience.
 Take Bill and Kathy Robbins.
 They have been coming to the farm from northwest Austin with their three children for more than a decade.
 “The Christmas season starts when we make the trip to Elgin,” says Bill.
 “We love the whole experience of driving to the country and getting on a trailer to ride into the fields filled with trees—listening to Christmas music in the background.
 Now that the kids are older [ages 11, 13, and 16], they take turns picking out the tree and helping cut and load it.”

 Marc and Twyla Nash bought the Elgin Christmas Tree Farm in 2002 from Twyla’s parents, Bill and Kaye Walton, who planted the first trees in 1984.
 The Nashes have expanded the farm into a year-round agritourism business.
 They created a park-like atmosphere that attracts people from surrounding cities in October for Halloween and harvest festivities, and in November and December for tree-cutting.
 “We want families to come out and enjoy each other,” says Twyla.
 “December is about Christmas trees, but we offer a lot of other fun activities, too, at no charge.”